OHL Writers’ Draft Eligible Players of the Month: January

 Nov.
 24-30: Kieron Walton (Sudbury Wolves)

-Zach Bowen of the Brampton Steelheads is the Mary Brown’s Chicken OHL Goaltender of the Week, going 2-0 with a 1.50 goals-against average and .959 save percentage.
+LA Kings prospect Carter George of the Soo Greyhounds is the Mary Brown’s Chicken OHL Goaltender of the Week, going 2-0 with a 1.00 goals-against average, .957 save percentage, one shutout and one goal scored.

 2025-26 Mary Brown’s Chicken OHL Goaltender of the Week